kien5436/You-Dont-Know-JS/up & going/ch1.md

 There is absolutely no substitute for practice in learning programming.
 No amount of articulate writing on my part is alone going to make you a programmer.

 With that in mind, let's try practicing some of the concepts we learned here in this chapter.
 I'll give the "requirements," and you try it first.
-Then consult the code listing below to see how I approached it.
+Then consult the mã listing below to see how I approached it.

 * Write a program to calculate the total price of your phone purchase.
 You will keep purchasing phones (hint: loop!) until you run out of money in your bank account.
 You'll also buy accessories for each phone as long as your purchase amount is below your mental spending threshold.
 * After you've calculated your purchase amount, add in the tax, then print out the calculated purchase amount, properly formatted.